 The Monitor Lizard, is now aware of the wholesale stupidity of his claim and smear against Toad.
 He also notices the satisfaction the other animals feel now that someone finally exposes him for what he indeed is.
 And he hated himself virulently for it.
 He tries to fight back by deflecting attention to the Egret, accusing it of being a spy.
 But the Pond Skater would not have it.
 “We all know the Egret comes and goes with the seasons and has done so since forever.
 He has never caused us any trouble.”
 A harsh reality now smothers the Monitor Lizard.
 Any lie or deceit he spins, the animals would effectively counter and ridicule.

-He tried to seek support from the Salamander whom he had a love-hate relationship with, but it was not going to make any foolish sacrifices for him.
-He walked away from the pond in a dark cloud of shame which he was used to bearing on his emptied conscience if he had one, but this time the humiliation was irredeemable and complete.
-The Monitor Lizard never returned to the pond again.
+Notwithstanding, the Monitor Lizard tries to seek support from the Salamander with whom he has a love-hate relationship.
+Salamander is feeling the liberation of the moment is unwilling to make any foolish sacrifices for him.
+He walks away from the pond in a dark cloud of shame which he is used to bearing on his emptied conscience if he had one.
+But this time the humiliation is irredeemable and complete.
+The Monitor Lizard never returns to the pond again.

 In conclusion, no one is perfect, though.
 One should never waste nor treat free will and choice lightly.
 It is the best thing you have.
 Use it with circumspection and prudence.
 There is always a Monitor Lizard and ponds [groups] that ply their ruthless evils, waiting to take advantage of you.
 It is up to you.